-You can also get a free copy if you’ve had an “adverse action” notice, such as having your bank account application denied because of your TeleCheck report.
+You can also get a free copy if you’ve had an “adverse action” notice, such as having your checking account application denied because of your TeleCheck report.

 Requesting your copy is easy to do on TeleCheck’s website.
 And doing so can help you make sure that everything on there is accurately reported.

 Even if the negative information is accurate, even just knowing what’s on there can help you fix problem areas in your finances and start making choices that will positively build your check and finance history.

 To get your report from TeleCheck, simply send them a request through the mail.
 You’ll need to include a few extra pieces of information to help TeleCheck confirm your identity: